 Slovenia Green routes connect exclusively destinations that have been awarded the Slovenia Green certificate by committing to a green future and developing their tourism in a sustainable manner.

 After landing in Ljubljana, take a deep breath and get ready for the adventure ahead.
-The country’s capital is the place to imbibe Slovenia’s welcoming cosmopolitan element — with riverside cafes, restaurants, and shops — before heading out into village life surrounded by rivers, lakes, and mountains.
+The country’s capital is the place to imbibe Slovenia’s welcoming cosmopolitan element — with riverside cafes, restaurants, and shops — before heading out into towns and village life surrounded by rivers, lakes, and mountains.

-After arrival to the tranquil town of Most na Soči, one can immediately admire the emerald waters of the Soča River, considered to be one of the most beautiful rivers in Europe.
+After the train’s arrival to the tranquil town of Most na Soči, one can immediately admire the emerald waters of the Soča River, considered to be one of the most beautiful rivers in Europe.
 The Soča Valley was the first destination in Slovenia to earn the title of the European Destination of Excellence due to its sustainable development in tourism.
 Heading out of town, the cycling route, which begins with a short 23-kilometer premier stage.

 The sweeping roads take riders first to Tolmin, one of the great adventure travel destinations in Europe and home to the nearby Tolmin Gorges, which form the southern entrance to the Triglav National Park.
 Among the other attractions include the Tolmin Museum and the Mengore Outdoor Museum, which provides an up-close look at the former WWI battlegrounds, which defined this region a century ago.
 This is also where the GGR intersects with the Walk of Peace hiking route that follows the front lines of the First World War along the Isonzo Front.